Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation

 \section{Related Work}

-Generally speaking, agreement aand consensus are age-old problems that received much theoretical and practical attention (see, e.g.,~\cite{paxos,raft,zab,easyc,quecc,easyc-extend,qstore,tbook}).
-Further, the approach of reverting decisions and redoing another transactions is a common problem in distributed systems.
-Raft~\cite{raft} also proposed the idea of re-writing the log a replica by the leader.
-However, this approach delegates too much power in the hands of a leader, which could make a byzantine-resistant system unsafe when the leader is malicious.
+Consensus is an age-old problem that received much theoretical and practical attention (see, e.g.,~\cite{paxos,raft,zab}).
+Further, the use of rollbacks is common in distributed systems.
+E.g., the crash-resilient replication protocol Raft~\cite{raft} allows primaries to re-write the log of any replica.
+In a Byzantine environment, such an approach would delegate too much power to the primary, as they can maliciously overwrite transactions that need to be preserved.

-The interest in practical \BFT{} consensus protocols took off with the introduction of \pbft{}~\cite{pbft}.
-Apart from the protocols that we already evaluated, there are some interesting protocols that achieve efficient consensus by requiring $5\f+1$ replicas~\cite{qu-bft,hq}.
+The interest in practical \BFT{} consensus protocols took off with the introduction of \pbft{}~\cite{pbftj}.
+Apart from the protocols that we already discussed, there are some interesting protocols that achieve efficient consensus by requiring $5\f+1$ replicas~\cite{qu-bft,hq}.
 However, these protocols have been shown to work only in the cases where transactions are non-conflicting~\cite{zyzzyva}.
-Some other \BFT{} protocols~\cite{less-replica-2,less-replica-3} suggest the use of {\em trusted components} to reduce the cost of \BFT{} consensus.
+Some other \BFT{} protocols~\cite{less-replica-2,minbft} suggest the use of {\em trusted components} to reduce the cost of \BFT{} consensus.
 These works require only $2\f+1$ replicas as the trusted component helps to guarantee a correct ordering.
 The safety of these protocols relies on the security of trusted component.
-In comparison, \PoE{} does not: (i) require extra replicas, (ii) depend on clients, (iii) require trusted components, and (iv) does not need two phases of quadratic communication required by \pbft{}.
+In comparison, \PoE{} does (i) not require extra replicas, (ii) not depend on clients, (iii) not require trusted components, and (iv) not need the two phases of quadratic communication required by \pbft{}.

-As a promising future direction, Castro~\cite{pbftthesis} also suggested exploring speculative optimizations for \pbft{}, which he referred to as tentative execution.
+As a promising future direction, Castro~\cite{pbftj} also suggested exploring speculative optimizations for \pbft{}, which he referred to as tentative execution.
 However, this lacked: (i) formal description, (ii) non-divergence safety property, (iii) specification of rollback under attacks, (iv) re-examination of the view change protocol, and (v) any actual evaluation.